andrewjahn/AndysBrainBook/docs/FIR/FIR_ShortCourse/FIR_03_FSL.rst

   for subj in `cat subjList.txt` ; do
           cd $subj/func #Navigate to the subject's func directory, which contains the timing files

-          #Extract the onset times for the incongruent and congruent trials for each run.
-NOTE: This script only extracts the trials in which the subject made a correct response.
-Accuracy is nearly 100% for all subjects, but as an exercise the student can modify this to extract the incorrect trials as well.
           cat ${subj}_task-tonecounting_events.tsv | awk '{if (NR!=1 && $5=="") {print $1, $2, "1"}}' > toneCount_run1.txt
           cat ${subj}_task-tonecounting_events.tsv | awk '{if ($5=="probe") {print $1, $2, "1"}}' > toneProbe_run1.txt